-This bonus point refers to procurement of professional services in accord with all DCA requirements.
-If either the grant administrator or the architect/engineer is procured, 1⁄2 bonus point will be assigned.
-If both are procured, a full bonus point will be assigned.
-To earn 1⁄2 or 1 point under this criterion, an applicant must provide documentation of any required advertisements and the local resolution or copies of certified minutes showing which firm(s) has been selected.
+These bonus points refer to procurement of professional services in accord with all DCA requirements.
+If either the grant administrator or the architect/engineer is procured, 1 bonus point will be assigned.
+If both are procured, 2 bonus points will be assigned.
+To earn 1 or 2 points under this criterion, an applicant must provide a letter signed by the Chief Elected Official stating the CDBG procurement process has been followed and identifying the firm(s) that has been selected.